aio-libs/aiohttp-jinja2/docs/api.rst

    :param ``*args``: positional arguments passed into environment constructor.
    :param ``**kwargs``: any arbitrary keyword arguments you want to pass to
                         :class:`jinja2.Environment` environment.

+.. function:: get_env(app, *, app_key)

+   Get aiohttp-jinja2 environment from an application instance by key.

+   :param app: :class:`aiohttp.web.Application` instance to get variables from.

+   :param str app_key: optinal key that will be used to access templating
+                       environment from application dictionary object.

+.. function:: template(template_name, *, app_key, encoding, status)

+   Behaves as a decorator around view functions accepting template name that should be rendered as a result.
+Supports both synchronous and asynchronous functions.

+   :param str template_name: name of the template file that will be looked up
+                             by the loader.
+Raises a 500 error in case template was not found.

+   :param str app_key: optional key that will be used to access templating
+                       environment from application dictionary object.

+   :param str encoding: encoding that will be set as a charset property on the
+                        response for rendered template, default to utf-8.

+   :params int status: http status code that will be set on resulting response.

 Example of usage
 ^^^^^^^^^^^^^^^^